About Ryzen Controller

 The temperature the CPU can reach before boost levels off (in °C)

-This defines the length of the boost period
+This defines the length of the long boost period (in seconds)